braimanm/uitaf-docs/docs/example.md

 # Test Automation Example

 This test automation example uses the UITAF open-source framework to perform UI testing on the Vehicle Insurance Quote minimalistic application located at [http://uitaf.org/test/](http://uitaf.org/test/).
-The test is executed using the Chrome browser and is supported only by Java 8.
+The test is executed using the Chrome browser and is supported only by Java&nbsp;8.

 ## [Prerequisites](./getting_started/prerequsits)